 Otherwise, just keep scrambling!

-About fifteen minutes beyond the money spot, the trail becomes more of a regular trail again, where your feet are allowed to touch the ground again.
+About fifteen minutes beyond the money spot, the trail becomes more of a regular trail again, where your feet are allowed to touch the ground.
 Ahh, dirt – we missed you!
 You’re so easy to walk on!

 Are we going fast?
 It feels like we’re going really fast right now.